Beyond Medications: Holistic Approaches to Taming Silent Panic Attacks

 Certain personality traits might also make it more likely.

-If you are constantly thinking negatively or you want everything to be perfect, it might be more likely that you'll be experiencing silent panic attacks.
+If you are constantly thinking negatively or you want everything to be perfect, conditions such as Obsessive-Compulsive Disorder, it might be more likely that you'll experience silent panic attacks.

-Things in your environment, including stressful situations at school or home, or physical things like not sleeping enough or having too much caffeine, can also bring them on.
+Specific triggers in your environment, including stressful situations at school or home, or physical factors like not sleeping enough or substance use (like having too much caffeine), can also bring them on.

-So, during a silent panic attack, you might feel:
+So, during a silent panic attack, you might experience the following symptoms of a silent panic attack:

 • Uneasy or stressed out